 3.2.1.
-Wormhole routing
+Wormhole switching

 Wormhole routing is used in many High Performance Computing (HPC) networks.
 In wormhole routing, the links lying on the path of a message are kept occupied during the transmission of that message.
 Unlike packet switching (or store-and-forward switching) where each network packet is present at an intermediate router [Ayad97], wormhole switching [Liu01], [Dvorak05] transmits a message as a "worm" propagating itself across intermediate switches.
-The message "worm" is a continuous stream of bits which are making their way through successive switches.
-In a wormhole switching network [Duato99], [Shin96], [Rexford96],

-[Colajanni99], [Dvorak05] a message entering into the network is being broken up into small parts of equal size called flits (standing from flow-control digits).
+The message "worm" is a continuous stream of bits which make their way through successive switches.
+In a wormhole switching network [Duato99], [Shin96], [Rexford96], [Colajanni99], [Dvorak05] a message entering into the network is continuously broken up into small parts of equal size called flits (standing from flow-control digits).
 These flits are streamed across the network.
 All the flits of a packet follow the same path.
 The head flit contains the routing header for the entire message.
-As soon as a switch on the path of a message receives the head flit, it can trigger the incoming flow to the corresponding outgoing link.
+As soon as a switch on the path of a message receives the head flit, it can direct the incoming flow to the corresponding outgoing link.
 If the message encounters a busy outgoing link, the wormhole switch stalls the message in the network along the already established path until the link becomes available.
 Occupied channels are not released.
 A channel is released only when the last tail flit of the message has been transmitted.
-Thus each link laying on the path of the message is kept occupied during the whole transmission time of a message.
-In virtual cut-through (VCT) networks, if the message encounters a busy outgoing link, the entire message is buffered in the router and already allocated portions of the message path are released.
-VCT switches have enough memory to store nearly twice as many messages as numbers of ports.
-A simple wormhole switch architecture capable of only pipelining the messages requires not more than a very small buffer, irrespectively of the size of the largest possible messages in the network.
+Thus each link lying on the path of the message is kept occupied during the whole transmission time of a message.
+In virtual cut-through (VCT) networks, if the message encounters a busy outgoing link, the entire message is buffered in the router and previously allocated portions of the message path are released.
+A VCT switch has enough memory to store nearly as many messages as its number of ports.
+A simple wormhole switch architecture capable of only pipelining the messages requires no more than a very small buffer, regardless of the size of the largest possible message in the network.
 It enables a cost effective implementation of wormhole switches with a large number of ports on a single chip [Yocum97].
 The ability of VCT switches to buffer large messages increases their cost substantially.

-Compared with store and forward switches, wormhole switching considerably decreases the latency of message transmission across multiple routers.
+Compared to store and forward switching, wormhole switching considerably decreases the latency of message transmission across multiple routers.
 Wormhole switching makes the latency insensitive to the distance between the end nodes.
-Most contemporary research and high-performance commercial multi-computers use some form of wormhole or cut-through networks, e.g. Myrinet [Boden95], fat tree interconnections for clusters [Petrini01], [Petrini03], [Quadrics], InfiniBand [InfiniBand], [Steen05], [Reinem06], [Bermudez06] and Tnet [Horst95], [Brauss99B].
+Most contemporary research and high-performance commercial multi-computers use some form of wormhole or cut-through networks, e.g. Myrinet [Boden95], fat tree interconnections for clusters [Petrini01], [Petrini03], [Quadrics], InfiniBand [InfiniBand], [Steen05], [Reinem006], [Bermudez06] and Tnet [Horst95], [Brauss99B].

 Due to blocked message paths, wormhole switching quickly saturates as the load increases.
 The aggregate throughput can be considerably lower than the liquid throughput of the network.
-The rate of network congestions depends in which order a given set of message transfers is carried out.
-Liquid scheduling enables partitioning the transfers so as to avoid simultaneous transmissions of congesting messages.
+The rate of network congestion depends on the order in which a given set of message transfers is carried out.
+Liquid scheduling enables the partitioning of the transfers so as to avoid simultaneous transmissions of congesting messages.